 Inventory is recorded at weighted average cost and presented as an asset in the Consolidated Balance Sheets at the lower of cost and net realizable value.
-The Company assesses whether an expense should be recognized as a result of writing down inventory values at each reporting period for excess or obsolete inventory at risk of expiry.
-Such expenses are recorded as a component of Cost of revenue from sale of therapies in the Consolidated Statements of Operations and Comprehensive Loss in the period during which they are first identified.
+The Company assesses whether an expense should be recognized as a result of writing down inventory values at each reporting period for excess inventory at risk of expiry.
+Such expenses are recorded as a component of Cost of product revenue in the Consolidated Statements of Operations and Comprehensive Loss in the period during which they are first identified.

-The Company records inventory costs for potential products within R&D expenses until regulatory approval is considered probable, after which, the Company capitalizes subsequent costs related to the production of inventories.
+The Company records inventory costs for potential products within R&D expenses until regulatory approval is considered probable, after which the Company capitalizes subsequent costs related to the production of inventories.
 Certain inventory can be used for clinical purposes or for commercial products, and the Company records such items within R&D expenses at the point that the vials are assigned for clinical use.

-Cost of revenue from sale of therapies
+Cost of product revenue

-Cost of revenue from sale of therapies represents production costs including raw materials, external manufacturing costs, and other costs incurred in bringing inventory to its location and condition prior to sale.
-Overheads and internal costs of revenue from sale of therapies are minimal under the Company's manufacturing arrangements.
-Cost of revenue from sale of therapies may also include write-off costs and provisions related to excess or obsolete inventory.
+Cost of product revenue represents production costs including raw materials, external manufacturing costs, and other costs incurred in bringing inventory to its location and condition prior to sale.
+Overheads and internal costs of product revenue are minimal under our manufacturing arrangements.
+Cost of product revenue may also include write-off costs and provisions related to excess or obsolete inventory.

-Research and development ("R&D") expense
+Research and development (R&D) expense

-R&D costs are expensed as incurred and include (i) employee-related expenses, including salaries, benefits, travel and share-based compensation expense for employees engaged in R&D functions; (ii) external R&D expenses incurred under arrangements with third parties, such as contract research organization ("CRO") agreements, investigational sites and consultants; (iii) the cost of acquiring, developing and manufacturing clinical study materials, including the cost of consultants and contract manufacturing organization ("CMO"); (iv) costs associated with preclinical and clinical activities and regulatory operations; (v) costs incurred in development of intellectual property, (vi) and depreciation and R&D facilities costs.
+R&D costs are expensed as incurred and include (i) employee-related expenses, including salaries, benefits, travel and share-based compensation expense for employees engaged in R&D functions; (ii) external R&D expenses incurred under arrangements with third parties, such as contract research organization (CRO) agreements, investigational sites and consultants; (iii) the cost of acquiring, developing and manufacturing clinical study materials, including the cost of consultants and contract manufacturing organization (CMOs); (iv) costs associated with preclinical and clinical activities and regulatory operations; (v) costs incurred in development of intellectual property, (vi) and depreciation and R&D facilities costs.

 The Company estimates accrued expenses at each balance sheet date based on facts and circumstances known at that time.
-These estimates are based on reviews of open contracts, reports provided by the CROs and CMOs and internal reviews to estimate the level of service performed and the associated cost incurred for those services when the Company has not yet been invoiced or otherwise notified of the actual cost.
+These estimates are based on reviews of open contracts, reports provided by the CROs and internal reviews to estimate the level of service performed and the associated cost incurred for those services when the Company has not yet been invoiced or otherwise notified of the actual cost.
 In accruing clinical trial expenses, the Company estimates the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from the estimate made, the expense is adjusted accordingly.
 Where payments made to CROs or other parties exceed the level of services provided, a prepayment is recorded in the Consolidated Balance Sheets.